What does it do?

 How part of the PCB might look

-Make sure that the signal going out (on the green PCB track) changes from low to high when the tilt switch sensor is rotated.
+Turn the variable resistor to its mid point.
+Make sure that the signal going out (on the green PCB track) changes from high to low.

 If there is a fault, check that:

-- The resistance of the tilt switch sensor changes from a high resistance to a low resistance when it is rotated.
+- The resistance of the variable resistor changes when it is turned.